vinihuge/Data_Science_Projects/Real_State_Analysis/README.md

 - Houses price and number of bedrooms are positive corelated.
         # From how many rooms the price increases?
         # What is the price increase for each room added?
-- Houses price and living square footage size are positive corelated.
 - Houses price are different depending on the localization.
 - The last months of the year are the best for houses sale.
 - Newest houses are more expensive.